jamakyework/GymBuddy/readme.md

  On the most base level what should Gym Buddy Do:
  [x] I want users to login.
  [x] I want users to register.
+ [] I want users workouts to be unique to logged in user.
  [x] I want users to create workouts.
  [x] I want users to create exercises.
  [x] I want users to be able to view workouts.
  [x] I want users to be able to view exercises.
  [] I want users to be able to select workouts (when select workout button clicked, should display only the workout that is clicked)
  [] I want users to be able to add exercises to selected workout.
+ [] I want users to be able to view exercises in specific workout.

  Vers 2.0
  --------
  [] After exercise has been added to workout I want users to be able to choose day, duration of time, # of sets, # of repetitions, desired weight.

- [] I want users to be able to select workouts (when select workout button clicked, should display only the workout that is clicked)
   [] After selecting workout  I want users to be able to select days.
  [] After selecting Day I want users to be able to select  exercise.

  Do Now:
- need page to view selected workout
  Need button to add exercise to workout
  (?logic)